K-dash/pyrope/README.md

 Blueprints are inert definitions.
 Use `run(bp, value)` to execute them, typically inside an exception boundary.

+Only a core set of basic operators is supported today; see the full list in [docs/operations.md](docs/operations.md).

 ### 3) Rust operators (hot paths)

 Some operations are performance-critical and error-prone. pyropust implements these as Rust-backed operators: